8 Best Cafes and Places for Brunch in Leeds

 3. La Bottega Milanese

 If you’re looking for a cosy cafe.
 La Bottega Milanese is perfect.
-Not only do they serve coffee and tea, but delicious Italian savoury and sweet pastries as well as paninis.
+Not only do they serve coffee and tea, but also delicious Italian savoury and sweet pastries as well as paninis.

 The cafe is quite small, so if you’d like to sit in it, I’d recommend going on weekdays or early on the weekend.